bigskysoftware/htmx/www/docs.md

 View Transitions can be configured using CSS, as outlined in [the Chrome documentation for the feature](https://developer.chrome.com/docs/web-platform/view-transitions/#simple-customization).

+You can see a view transition example on the [Animation Examples](/examples/animations#view-transitions) page.

 ### <a name="synchronization"></a> [Synchronization](#synchronization)

 Often you want to coordinate the requests between two elements.
 For example, you may want a request from one element